 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 24 Faithful is He who calls you, and He also will bring it to pass.
 1 Thessalonians 5:23-24 (NASB)

 In the above passage, our hope is the resurrection of the body at Christ’s Second Coming at the end of time.
 At that point, all of creation will be recreated, producing what John the Revelator called a new heaven and earth.
-(Revelation 21:1) However, being saved in hope also refers to the present ongoing process of our being sanctified or transformed into Christ’s image in how we think, speak, and act as we continue to live in this time-space continuum called everyday life.
+(Revelation 21:1) However, being saved in hope also refers to the present ongoing process of our being sanctified or transformed into Christ’s image in how we think, speak, and act as we continue to live in this time-space experience called life.

 Even though justification is a once-for-all completed work and our glorification will also be once and for all at the resurrection, the transformative effects of God’s grace are being worked out in our lives on a daily basis.